 Umaru Yar’Adua, Nigeria’s president, has vowed that the group will be hunted down and punished.

-He said that the military operation currently under way would “contain them once and for all” and that “they will be dealt with squarely and forthwith”.
+He said that the military operation currently under way would “contain them once and for all”.

 Before leaving on a trip to Brazil on Tuesday, Yar’Adua said that the situation was “under control”.

 But fresh fighting broke out in Maiduguri following the assault on the home of Yusuf.

 Dozens of people took shelter from the bombardment in a local police station.

 “It is the first time in my life that I hear this kind of mortar shelling,” said one man, who had taken cover there, along with his wife and three daughters.